Morioka Castle Ruins Park

 Google Maps

-From Morioka Station, you can walk to Morioka Castle Ruins Park in about 15 minutes through the city center, passing shops and cafes along the way.
-Or, take the Denden Mushi Loop Bus (clockwise) from stop #16 at the station.
-It takes around 10 minutes—get off at Morioka Castle Site Park, and it’s just a short walk to the park entrance.
+From Morioka Station, it’s about a 15-minute walk to Morioka Castle Ruins Park through the city center, passing shops and cafés along the way.
+Alternatively, you can take the clockwise Dendenmushi Loop Bus from Morioka Station.
+The ride takes around 10 minutes — get off at Morioka Castle Site Park, and it’s just a short walk to the entrance.

 Resources